Rhidz/Rhidz/README.md

 ### Hey, I am Rhidita 👋.
 You can call me Rhidz.

-I am a Ph.D. candidate in Imaging Science at Rochester Institute of Technology (RIT).
-I am still confused about my research interests but pretty will do some fancy DL task in computer vision and medical imaging.
+I am a Ph.D. student in Imaging Science program at Rochester Institute of Technology (RIT).

 Previously, I was a software engineer with more than three and half year of industry experience in functional, exploratory testing web API testing.
 I was also an independent iOS developer, you can check my iOS projects in my repositories.